MontelioneLab/AISAR/README.md

 * DoubleRecall - ensemble A vs ensembles B1+B2:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1YShoUAQWdKu0EccMJgkLeeiojUWKT0SJ)https://colab.research.google.com/drive/1YShoUAQWdKu0EccMJgkLeeiojUWKT0SJ

-# Other tools:
+# Other codes that may be useful:
 * RCItools -- tools we developed to generate SHIFTY input file to run RCI webserver
   - RPFtable2SHIFTY.py: convert the chemical shift file used by RPF (bmrbtable file) to SHIFTY format
   - nmrstar3toSHIFTY-fromBMRB.py: give the bmrb ID number, download chemical shift assignments from the BMRB database and convert to SHIFTY format
   - nmrstar3toSHIFTY.py: convert the local bmrb file in nmrstart 3.0 format to SHIFTY format
-* plotTools -- tools to make figures
+* group all pdb files in one directory into one pdb file